robingauthier/crptmidfreq/readme.md

 ## Can we write the lightgbm as a batch learner ?

+coder le stochastic as a perform_sto

-The ML prediction shows some gaps
+Priority 1 : The ML prediction shows some gaps :: it is almost fixed

+Priority 2 : Deeply check the mual code it seems to have an issue in it!

+## Trend R2 of the OLS vs droite !

+# in each pair scale by the stdev first and then look at the spread.

+## TODO: kbest put a warmup period please

+# TODO: plot over time the fraction of volume that BTC and ETH represent !

 ## List of sorted things
 The ML must be trained on forward_fh1_clip
+P&L stats:- add sdt,edt and nb stocks

+## TODO: add the day of the week

+bucketplot against the time of the day please !!!